No, "minecraftkidgamer69" is not a good password.

 likliklik is easy to remember and to type because they are close together on the keyboard.
 But don't use these as they are probably in some Russian hacking database already just because the sheer amount of people using it for the sake of convinience.

-Passwords like: michael1, catch22 or any password with a word then some numbers at the end are obviously not safe.
-They are too short and stuff.
+Basic passwords with a word then some numbers at the end are obviously not safe.
+They are too short and simplistic.
 It doesn't matter if your password is a random bunch of characters or not.
 What matters is the length and different random characters.

-Coming up with a password isn't easy, maybe thats because I'm dyslexic but still.
+Coming up with a password isn't easy.
 You need a password something like:

 Enw4QJk^E@sH6BB!zFRY or something along those lines.
 Have a password over at least 16 characters long.

 You can easily generate a password by typing "Password Strong [number]" into DuckDuckGo.
 And there are plenty of Password makers out there.

 You need a password manager to keep track of all the passwords you have.
 The good thing about password managers are that you can keep track of the amount of passwords you have and the amount of accounts you got.

 So did your web browser just save your password for you?
 If Google saved your password, that means they know your account password.